A Southern favorite - made healthier!

 - 1 tablespoon olive oil

-- 2 (15 ounce) cans red kidney beans, drained and rinsed
+- 30 ounces red kidney beans cans, drained and rinsed

 - 1 teaspoon kosher salt